Menis Ketchum: Time on the Court

-In 2016, Ketchum was named as the new vice president of the Conference of Chief Justices, an association of the top jurists of the states and territories.
+In 2016, Ketchum was named the new vice president of the Conference of Chief Justices, an association of the top jurists of the states and territories.
 In 2017, he published "Pattern Jury Instructions," which took him five years to compile.
 The purpose of the instructions is so that "trial lawyers and judges to have at their disposal legally correct instructions that are understandable to a lay jury."